 All things seafood has a new address in town – one that’s light, bright, airy, and packed to the ‘gills’ with freshly sourced ingredients and ingeniously presented dishes.
 A (first) word of advice: the staff here are both passionate and knowledgeable about the menu, so trust their suggestions if you find yourself unsure of what to order.
 Confession: We initially resisted the ‘Charcoal Grilled Octopus’, only to admit fault immediately.
 Served with carrot hummus, marcona almonds, and chilli, this one’s a must-try.

 With a plethora of mains, seafood towers, and cooking styles to choose from, the choices can feel overwhelming, but in the best way possible.
 Bypass the classics and opt for ‘The Fish House Special’ to really get a feel of what this eatery does best.
-It entails locally sourced seabass that is baked in rock salt, impeccably carved tableside, and served with delicious extras like harissa potato salad, mango salsa, and tahini remoulade.
-The culinary theatrics continue into the desserts menu.
-While the warm and comforting ‘Grandma’s Apple Pie’ comes highly recommended, I can’t rave enough about ‘The Mix Up’.
+It entails locally sourced seabass that is baked in rock salt, carved tableside, and served with delicious extras like harissa potato salad and tahini remoulade.
+The culinary theatrics continue into dessert.
+While the warm and comforting ‘Grandma’s Apple Pie’ comes highly recommended, we can’t rave enough about ‘The Mix Up’.
 Uniquely prepared and gorgeously plated – before your very eyes, no less – it personifies why fruit and chocolate remains the ultimate pairing.

 InterContinental Dubai Festival City